Historical Events In 1997

 Sep 04 RaiLink-Lakeland &Waterways takes over the former CN lines in northeastern Alberta from Boyle to Lynton, near Fort McMurray.
 Agreement was reached on 2 September, operation commenced on 4 September and formal transfer took place on November 24 in the year 1997.

-Sep 05 Digital Theater Sound (DTS) announces its intentions to enter the DVD market on this day in history.
+Sep 05 On this day in history digital Theater Sound (DTS) announces its intentions to enter the DVD market

-Sep 05 Georg Solti, conductor, dead, dies at 84 on this day in history.
+Sep 05 On this day in history georg Solti, conductor, dead, dies at 84

 Sep 05 On this day in history humanitarian Mother Teresa dies of a heart attack in Calcutta, India, at age 87.